-For the 2020 holiday season from Thanksgiving to Christmas, small business came out a winner.
+For the 2020 holiday season from Thanksgiving to Christmas, small businesses came out a winner.
 Surprisingly, Small Business Saturday beat Black Friday and Cyber Monday in year-over-year growth in eCommerce revenue, up 21.6% with $9.0 billion in sales.

 Holidays: Less Spending, More Online Purchasing

 Keeping with holiday eCommerce trends, small businesses were not the only sector to see growth.
 Overall, online holiday sales were up in 2020 compared to the previous year.
 Web-only stores, or those without brick-and-mortar fronts, increased their holiday business by 23.9%.

 Buyers took to the internet to find gifts, but they didn’t overspend.
 Economic uncertainty brought on small year-over-year growth in overall holiday spending at just 2.4%.